 Do you have agency under the power of attorney? - if so then you can act on her behalf id you have possession of same.
 Otherwise you will need a Tennessee attorney who specializes in conservatorships to have yourself appointed as such or at least to advise you on what your options are.

 Hello...My dad in Everett, Ma passed away in October 2014...and buried on the 14th of October.
 My brother who lived with my dad made no effort to contact any family members.
-I found out via email from a friend...My brother wouldn't take my call's & refused to speak to our uncle, my dad's only...
+I found out via email from a friend...My brother wouldn't take my call's & refused to speak to our uncle, my...
 Read more »

 The usual answer would be that it is too late to do so if she will be in need of nursing home care within 5 years These are MassHealth/Medicaid issues which have complexity and you should discuss the entire set of facts involved with an Elder law practitioner who specializes in that particular...Read more »